epfl-nlp/kogito/docs/userguide.rst

    heads = ["tennis player", "athlete"] kgraph = csi.infer(heads=heads, relations=PHYSICAL_RELATIONS, model=model)

-or alternatively, you can switch off automatic relation matching by setting ``match_relations`` flag to ``False`` which will result in heads being matched with all the relations provided.
+or alternatively, you can switch off automatic smart relation matching by setting ``match_relations`` flag to ``False`` which will result in heads being matched with all the relations provided.

 .. code-block:: python